sreenathbs/Flash-ESP8266-NodeMCU/README.md

   * ![2](https://image.ibb.co/dN325k/2.jpg)

-3. Select NodeMCU Flash File in the Config tab.
+3. Select NodeMCU Flash File in the Config tab. (only if You are doing a custom Flash.
+Else leave this step.)

   * ![3](https://image.ibb.co/ee1YBQ/3.jpg)